 11. DO A MOVIE STUDIO TOUR

 No list of things to do in LA would be complete without this.
 Warner Bros, Universal and Sony Pictures have guided backlot tours and they all have something to recommend them, but our recommendation would probably be Paramount Studios.
 It’s the only old-time studio still in Hollywood itself and it’s very recognizable from movies like the Godfather.
 If you do go to Sony Studios though, you could also see Tara from Gone with the Wind, which is a brief walk from the entrance to Sony.

 Los Angeles has many world-famous sporting teams based here – and one of the best things to do in LA would be to see them in action.
 The Dodgers (baseball), the Lakers (basketball), the Clippers (basketball), the Chargers (football), the Rams (football), L.A.
 Galaxy (soccer) and the Kings (ice hockey) all call the city home.
 That’s right, LA is an incredible city to visit if you’re a sports fan.

-It’s a beautiful spot in the Hollywood Hills and they host all kinds of concerts here, from classical music with the Los Angeles Philharmonic Orchestra (sometimes playing the score to a movie while it’s being screened) to appearances by pop icons like Paul McCartney.
+The Hollywood Bowl is a beautiful spot in the Hollywood Hills and they host all kinds of concerts here, from classical music with the Los Angeles Philharmonic Orchestra (sometimes playing the score to a movie while it’s being screened) to appearances by pop icons like Paul McCartney.